ryzo95/Milestone-Project-1/README.md

 <h2>Credits</h2>

 Code
-The full-screen hero image code came from W3Schools, although code was modified to expected needs of the site.
+The full-screen hero images coding came from W3Schools, although code was modified to expected needs of the site.

 Bootstrap5: Bootstrap added but not heavily used due to mainly concentrating on entering code manually.